-The beautiful behemoth Reliance handily defended the America's Cup in 1903, but she was so freakishly big the contest’s rules on design were changed after the race.
+The beautiful behemoth Reliance handily defended the America's Cup in 1903, but her freakishly large size caused the contest’s rules on design to change after the race.

 The challenge for the America’s Cup that year was issued by British tea magnate Sir Thomas Lipton.
 He had already challenged America twice since 1899 for the Cup, and he would challenge twice again until 1930.

-Lipton was a self-made millionaire who built a chain of grocery stores in Britain and invented the tea bag.
-He was a passionate yachtsman who hired Britain’s best yacht designers to build his challengers, all named Shamrock.
+Lipton, a self-made millionaire, had built a chain of grocery stores in Britain and invented the tea bag.
+He loved yachting, and he hired Britain’s best yacht designers to build his challengers, all named Shamrock.

 The New York Yacht Club, defender of the Cup, enlisted America’s best yacht designer – and one of the most innovative in history.
 Nathaniel Greene Herreshoff, or Captain Nat, was born March 18, 1848 in Bristol, R.I.
-He and his brother J.B. founded the Herreshoff Manufacturing Company and earned worldwide renown for their fast steam yachts, innovative torpedo boats and superbly crafted sailboats
+He and his brother J.B. founded the Herreshoff Manufacturing Company.
+They earned worldwide renown for their fast steam yachts, innovative torpedo boats and superbly crafted sailboats

 Captain Nat, then in his 50s, didn’t want to design the 1903 America’s Cup defender.
-His wife Clara was ill, he suffered from rheumatism and he was depressed because of the failure of his yacht Constitution to beat Columbia in the 1901 Cup trials.
+His wife Clara was ill and he suffered from rheumatism.
+He also hadn't gotten over the failure of his yacht Constitution to beat Columbia in the 1901 Cup trials.
 The New York Yacht Club persisted.
 He gave in.